(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 44. Pinball Hall of Fame

 (Looking for more family-friendly things to do in Vegas?
-Check out our article here about the best movie theaters in Las Vegas.
+Find the best movie theaters in Las Vegas.
 These aren’t your average cinemas!)

 If you found this article helpful, please SAVE THIS PIN to your Travel boards on Pinterest 😎